WhatYouHaventSeen/Community-Rules/README.md

 confidence.
 I really appreciate it.

 If you would like to volunteer as a comment moderator AND you have a track record of reasonably sane commenting on this channel, I need your help and would love to have you onboard.
-You do not need to commit any specific amount of time to this channel, the job is easy, and you can resign at any time.
+You do not need to commit any specific amount of time to the channel, the job is easy, and you can resign at any time.

-### Applying is simple:
+### Applying is easy:

 1. Draft an email to modteam@whatyouhaventseen.com.